Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/index.md

   protocols: ["http", "https", "grpc", "grpcs"]
   dbless_compatible: partially
   dbless_explanation: |
-   The cluster policy is not supported in DB-less and hybrid modes.
-For Kong Gateway on Kubernetes in DB-less mode, use one of `redis` or `local`; for hybrid mode, use `redis`.
+   The cluster strategy is not supported in DB-less and hybrid modes.
+For Kong Gateway in DB-less or hybrid mode, use the `redis` strategy.
   config:
     - name: limit
       required: true